elastic/helm-charts/filebeat/README.md

 `agent.hostname` and `host.name` fields.
 The `hostname` of the Kubernetes nodes can be find in `kubernetes.node.name` field.
-If you would like to have `agent.hostname` and `host.name` fields set to the hostname of the nodes, you'll need to set `daemonset.hostNetworking` value to true.
+If you would like to have `agent.hostname` and `host.name` fields set to the hostname of the nodes, you'll need to set `hostNetworking` value to true.

 Note that enabling [hostNetwork][] make Filebeat pod use the host network namespace which gives it access to the host loopback device, services listening